rozivector/Trusted-Discord-server/Reputation Scoring.md

 The users can send the invite link to the owner server of Rozi's Friend or moderator to analyze the trusted server trough DM or our server, it take a week to analyze it.
 <br />
 <br />
-The reputators are Rozi Vector#9416 , Aziz the fox#5253^ , and Aya Reshiurne#2799^ (You can be reputators, we are hiring, to hire the job, first you join our server, then ask to Rozi Vector#9416 trough DM and fill registration form that given by Rozi Vector#9416 and send it trough DM).
+The reputators are Rozi Vector#9416 and Aziz the fox#5253^ (You can be reputators, we are hiring, to hire the job, first you join our server, then ask to Rozi Vector#9416 trough DM and fill registration form that given by Rozi Vector#9416 and send it trough DM).
 <br />
 ^) this user can change the username everytime
 <br />